bucketco/bucket-javascript-sdk/README.md

 ### Persisting users

 **Usage in the browser** (imported or script tag):
-Once you call `user`, the userId will be persisted, so you don't have to supply userId to each subsequent `company` and `track` calls.
+Once you call `user`, the userId will be persisted so you don't have to supply userId to each subsequent `company` and `track` calls.
 This is practical for client-side usage where a session always is a single user.

-_Note: `automaticFeedbackPrompting` can only be enabled if `persistUser` is enabled._

 **Usage in node.js**
 User persistence is disabled by default when imported in node.js to avoid that companies or events are tied to the wrong user by mistake.
 This is because your server is (usually) not in a single user context.